tomfriwel/notes/reactnative.md

 `$ react-native run-ios --simulator="iPhone 8 Plus"`

+# shortcuts

+ios: Press Cmd+R to reload, Cmd+D or shake for dev menu

+android: Double tap R on your keyboard to reload, Shake or press menu button for dev menu

 # upgrade

 You should consider using the new upgrade tool based on Git.
 It makes upgrades easier by resolving most conflicts automatically.